LooksRare/looksrare-sdk/doc/guide.md

 # SDK Developer guide

-## How to create and sign and order
+## How to create and sign an order

 The `signMakerOrder` function is a helper used on LooksRare to trigger an EIP-712 signature on our supported wallets.